pkdone/mongo-mangler/README.md

 Ensure you have a running MongoDB cluster (self-managed or running in Atlas) which is network accessible from your client workstation.

+Ensure you are connecting to the MongoDB cluster with a database user which has __read privileges for the source database and read + write privileges the target database__.
+If you are running a __Sharded cluster__, the database user must also have the __privileges to run the 'enablingSharding' and 'splitChunk' commands__.
+If this Sharded cluster is on Atlas, you would typically need to assign the 'Atlas Admin' role to the database user.

 On your client workstation, ensure you have Python 3 (version 3.8 or greater) and the MongoDB Python Driver ([PyMongo](https://docs.mongodb.com/drivers/pymongo/)) installed.
 Example to install _PyMongo_:

 ```console